ibm-cloud-docs/codeengine/deploy-job.md

 7. To add registry access, click **Edit image details** and then **Add registry**.
 8. From the Add Registry Access page, specify the registry name and registry server.
 For example, specify `privatedocker` as the registry name and specify `https://index.docker.io/v1/` as the registry server.
 9. Enter a name.
 For Docker Hub, it is your Docker ID.
 10. Enter the password.
-For Docker Hub, you can use your Docker Hub password or an [access token](#add-registry-access-docker).
+For Docker Hub, you can use your Docker Hub password or an access token.
+For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.
 11. Click **Add** to add the registry access for {{site.data.keyword.codeengineshort}}.
 12. From the Select image page, the registry that was added is listed.
 Select the registry of your image.
 13. Select the namespace and name of the image in Docker Hub for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `testjob' in that namespace.